NatGeo’s ‘Activate’ wants to inspire global activism—and reinvent P&G marketing—with Pharrell, Common

 The marketing world is closely watching Activate and other projects like it: Cincinnati-based P&G is one of the largest advertisers in the world, spending $2.9 billion in the U.S. last year.
 If corporations find it more effective to fund—and play a supporting role in—documentaries and narrative storytelling, it would whipsaw an industry that’s struggling to engage audiences and win their loyalties.
 “The scale and breadth of [Activate] is unprecedented,” admits Marc S. Pritchard, P&G’s chief brand officer.

 Evans says Global Citizen and Radical Media, a production studio with expertise in documentaries and branded entertainment, jointly came up with the idea for Activate as a way to showcase Global Citizen’s different social-good campaigns while leveraging the nonprofit’s relationships with entertainers and artists.
-(Each year the group stages the Global Citizen Festival, an event in New York’s Central Park that features major musical acts and inspirational speeches; Pharrell Williams is performing this year.)
+(Each year the group stages the Global Citizen Festival, an event in New York’s Central Park that features major musical acts and leaders responding to Global Citizen’s campaigns with commitments to help the world’s poor; Pharrell Williams is performing this year.)

 In early 2017 the producing partners pitched the idea to National Geographic.
 “NatGeo was interested in collaborating with a brand [that] could elevate the scale and reach of the mission,” says Jon Kamen, chairman and CEO of Radical Media.